HGGM-LIM/Efficient-ART-Split-Bregman-Reconstruction/README.md

 - The Split Bregman formulation allows to solve the total variation denoising problem in a fast and computationally efficient way.
 At each iteration the solution is given by analytical formulas.
 A linear system  can be solved in the Fourier domain, keeping the size of the problem (the Hessian) equal to the number of voxels in the image, or by using Gauss-Seidel method, which exploits the block diagonal structure of the Hessian.

-ART-SB is implemented using the following two-step approach:
+ART-SB is implemented by iteratively solving the following two-step approach:

 ![](https://github.com/HGGM-LIM/Efficient-ART-Split-Bregman-Reconstruction/blob/master/ART-SBFormula.jpg)